A Heavy Traffic Theory of Matching Queues

+Now, consider any sequence in $\Pi$.
+Any sub-sequence of this sequence has a further sub-sequence that converges to $\zinfty$ in distribution.
+Thus, by \citet[Theorem 2.6]{billingsley2013convergence}, any sequence in $\Pi$, converges to $\zinfty$ in distribution.
+Finally, note that, by Slutsky's Theorem, we have

-solving which we get the Gibbs distribution.
-Results from the theory of Fourier transform then gives us the uniqueness.
-We formalize this argument in Section \ref{sec: inverse_fourier_transform} using the theory of Schwartz functions and Tempered distributions. \end{proof} Transform method was first introduced in \cite{hurtado2020transform}, and was used to study queues under static arrival rates.
-Consequently, \cite{hurtado2020transform} directly gets a closed form expression for the characteristic function of the limiting distribution which immediately establishes convergence in distribution to an exponential distribution.
+Thus, as $\zinfty \sim \operatorname{Gibbs}(g_{1,l})$, by simple variable substitution, we have $\zinfty/l \sim \operatorname{Gibbs}(g_{l,1})$ which implies that $\barz_\eta/\tau_\eta \overset{D}{\rightarrow} \operatorname{Gibbs}(g_{l,1})$.
+This completes the proof. $\square$ \endproof The transform method was first introduced by \citet{hurtado2020transform}, and was used to study queues under static arrival rates.
+Consequently, \citet{hurtado2020transform} directly obtains a closed-form expression for the characteristic function of the limiting distribution which immediately establishes convergence in distribution to an exponential distribution.
 In contrast, due to the dynamic arrivals, we obtain an \emph{implicit} equation \eqref{eq:IFT_eqn}.
-A major methodological contribution in this section is the introduction of the use of inverse Fourier transform to solve the implicit equation to obtain the limiting distribution.
+A major methodological contribution in this section is the introduction of the use of inverse Fourier transform to establish the uniqueness of the solution of the implicit equation.
 Moreover, due to the implicit equation, we have to separately establish the guarantee that our family converges in distribution.
-We believe that our proposed method will enable one to use transform techniques in a large class of stochastic network beyond the ones studied in \cite{hurtado2020transform}.
+We believe that our proposed method will enable one to use transform techniques in a large class of stochastic networks beyond the ones studied by \citet{hurtado2020transform}.